usnistgov/nist-mud/README.md

 ### Configure the SDN Controller (OpenDaylight)  Host ###

-Add the following to /etc/hosts on your controller so the java library can look up our fake hosts.
+Add the following to /etc/hosts on your controller host so that the java library can look up our fake hosts.

       203.0.113.13   www.nist.local
       203.0.113.14   www.antd.local